Gaius Flavius Fimbria (quaestor 86 BC)

 Gaius Flavius Fimbria (c.
 115 – 85 BC) was a Roman general.
 Born to a recently distinguished senatorial family, he became one of the most violent and bloodthirsty partisans of the consul Cornelius Cinna and his ally, Gaius Marius, in the civil war of 87 BC.
 During the conflict, Fimbria served them as both cavalry commander and negotiator, and took a leading part in the political purges that followed their capture of Rome, putting a number of prominent aristocrats to death.

-In 85 BC, during an expedition to Asia Minor, Fimbria took command of the army by instigating a mutiny and murdering his superior.
-He successfully conducted Rome's ongoing war against the Pontic king Mithradates, recovering much of the province of Asia, ravaging the surroundings and treating the conquered provincials with much savagery.
-He committed suicide after the troops deserted to a rival Roman general in the vicinity, Sulla.
+In 86 BC, Fimbria served as the quaestor of Marius, elected consul for the 7th time, who nevertheless died after only two weeks in charge.
+The new consul, Lucius Valerius Flaccus, was tasked with conducting the war against the king of Pontus, Mithridates VI, with Fimbria as his quaestor.
+However, Fimbria murdered Flaccus midway through and assumed command of the campaign.
+In Asia, after having defeated Mithridates, Fimbria was confronted by Lucius Cornelius Sulla, the first Roman general in charge of the war, who had been removed from his command by Cinna and Marius, but entered into a rebellion against the official government in Rome.
+After his two legions deserted to Sulla, who had a larger army, Fimbria committed suicide in Pergamum.
 Fimbria's contemporary Cicero remembered him as "the most audacious madman of his times".